ElliotKillick/qubes-video-companion/README.md

 ### Why GStreamer instead of FFmpeg?

 - GStreamer has a much better security track record than FFmpeg
-    - Even a broad search for all CVEs containing the term ["GStreamer"](https://nvd.nist.gov/vuln/search/results?query=gstreamer) shows far less vulnerabilities than what has specifically been assigned to the [FFmpeg project](https://www.cvedetails.com/product/6315/Ffmpeg-Ffmpeg.html?vendor_id=3611)
+    - Even a broad search for all CVEs containing the term ["GStreamer"](https://nvd.nist.gov/vuln/search/results?query=gstreamer) shows far fewer vulnerabilities than what has specifically been assigned to the [FFmpeg project](https://www.cvedetails.com/product/6315/Ffmpeg-Ffmpeg.html?vendor_id=3611)
-- FFmpeg is not in included in the base Fedora repositories due to patenting issues
+- FFmpeg isn't included in the base Fedora repositories due to patent issues
-    - Where FFmpeg is monolithic; GStreamer is modular allowing for the patent unencumbered components to be included in base Fedora repositories
+    - Where FFmpeg is monolithic; GStreamer is modular allowing for the patent unencumbered components to be included in Fedora base repositories
 - GStreamer (at least the base and good plugins which is all we're using) has more efficient, clean and performant code
-- GStreamer has better cross-platform support for future development
+- GStreamer has better cross-platform support for future development ([Source]([this](https://github.com/FNA-XNA/FAudio/pull/161)))
 - GStreamer has superior documentation
 - FFmpeg has its advantages in some areas, but for this project, GStreamer is the way to go
-    - FFmpeg is more flexible and easier to learn (more "magic")
+    - FFmpeg is more flexible and easier to use (more "magic")
     - It has better and more special effects for video editing
+    - Supports a wider range of formats and codecs

 ### How does it work?

 A basic overview is provided in the About section of this `README`.

-For information on the pipeline, check out [`pipeline-design.md`](doc/pipeline-design.md) and the accompanying diagrams in the [`visualizations`](doc/visualizations) folder.
+For information on the GStreamer pipeline, check out [`pipeline.md`](doc/pipeline.md) and the accompanying diagrams in the [`visualizations`](doc/visualizations) folder.
 This will provide insight to the thought process that went into some of the design decisions made in this project along with illustrations of the pipeline internals.

 The user interface components are created with GTK 3, GObject and AppIndicator (because GTK deprecated `GtkStatusIcon`).